Subscribe to our Newsletter

-The physician Luigi Galvani discovered animal electricity in the late 1700s, becoming one of the first to study the electric signals from neurons and muscles.
-A number of scientists in the late 19th century paved the way to neuroscience’s understanding of the brain’s electrical activity: Emil du Bois-Reymond demonstrated the electrical nature of the nerve signal, Hermann von Helmholtz measured the speed of the nerve signal and Richard Caton and Adolf Beck observed electrical activity in the cerebral hemispheres of rabbits, monkeys and dogs.
+A number of scientists in the late 19th century paved the way to neuroscience’s understanding of the brain’s electrical activity.
+Emil du Bois-Reymond demonstrated the electrical nature of the nerve signal, Hermann von Helmholtz measured the speed of the nerve signal and Richard Caton and Adolf Beck observed electrical activity in the cerebral hemispheres of rabbits, monkeys, and dogs.

 Camillo Golgi developed a staining method (now known as the Golgi Stain) for visualizing nervous tissue under light microscope.
 This technique was used by Santiago Ramón y Cajal and led to the formation of the neuron theory, the concept that the nervous system is made up of individual cells.
 Golgi and Ramón y Cajal later won the Nobel Prize in Physiology or Medicine in 1906.

 Paul Broca, John Hughlings Jackson, and Carl Wernicke all helped contribute to neuroscience’s “localization of function” hypothesis, which suggests that certain parts of the brain are responsible for certain functions, in the late 1800s.